 Detailed flow studies for ships

-Detailed flow studies can be used in the early design phase or at modifications of an existing vessel.
+Detailed flow studies can be used in the design phase or at modifications of an existing vessel.

 Dynamic positioning capability